metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ![SAML form](images/saml-form.png)

-At the top, **make sure to click the toggle to enable SAML authentication**, otherwise things won't won't work even if all of your settings are right.
+At the top, **make sure to click the toggle to enable SAML authentication**, otherwise things won't work even if all of your settings are right.

 The form itself is broken up into three parts: information about Metabase that you'll have to input into your identity provider (IdP); information about your IdP that you'll need to tell Metabase about; and some optional settings at the bottom.